eknkc/redis-lite/README.md

 # redis-lite

-`redis-lite` is a lightweight and *fast* redis client for Node.JS with consistent hashing / sharding.
+`redis-lite` is a lightweight redis client for Node.JS with consistent hash clustering / sharding.
+Eventually, it'll support the redis cluster implementation.

  - Distributes keys over multiple redis servers using a consistent hashing algorithm.
  - Auto reconnect / failover mechanisms built in.